mustafanafees/Twitter_Automation/README.md

 Preparation:

 Before you start using

 You need to do following

 1. Create twitter application
 2. Create virtual environment
 3. Install Tweepy

 1. Create Twitter application
     You can follow the detailed link below on Digital Ocean https://www.digitalocean.com/community/tutorials/how-to-create-a-twitter-app

 2. Create Virtual Environment
     a.
 Once you clone this repository

     b. cd to Twitter_Automation

     c. install virtualenv with
         $ pip install virtualenv

     d. create virtual environment using:
         $ virtualenv venv

     e. activate virtual environment using:
         $ source venv/bin/activate

     f.
 To leave the virtual environment run:
         $ deactivate

     for detials you can follow: https://sourabhbajaj.com/mac-setup/Python/virtualenv.html

 3. Install Tweepy
     Tweepy is an easy-to-use Python library for accessing the Twitter API.
     Once your in the virtual environment use following command to install tweepy

     $ pip install tweepy

-unfollow_friends.py
+Scripts:

+#unfollow_friends.py:

 This script unfollow those users which did not tweet for more than 60 days.

+#retweet.py:

+This script retweet post based on following criteria

+  a. has a certain number of retweets (eg. 5)
+  b. tweet from past two days
+  c. does not retweet tweets of the same user twice
+  d. tweet has to be in english language